stud-io/git-sync-test/README.md

 # git-sync-test

 A simple project to test git syncing with a diverging branch on one of the remotes.
 Oh joy.
+And has to be force-pushed.